bsara/firehose-ember-shared/README.md

 ### Staying up-to-date

-Periodically, it's a good idea to keep your submodules up to date.
+Periodically, it's a good idea to keep your shared submodule up to date.
 You would do this by:

     cd source/js/[application]/shared
     git stash